Skip to content

 For example, to update the order search index:

 The --rebuild flag can be used to completely rebuild an index.
-This is only needed if you have removed fields from the index and wish to exclude them from the existing index.
+This is generally never needed but can be used in case there’s something wrong with the existing index.

 If you want to see the status of an ongoing update, or just check the status of the search indexes in general, you can check Hantera’s signals: